Kwangkee/FL/FL@ClientSelection.md

   >As a result, data characteristics and device capabilities vary widely across clients.
 Yet, existing efforts randomly select FL participants, which leads to poor model and system efficiency.
 In this paper, we propose Oort to improve the performance of federated training and testing with guided participant selection.
 With an aim to improve time-to-accuracy performance in model training, Oort prioritizes the use of those clients who have both data that offers the greatest utility in improving model accuracy and the capability to run training quickly.

-  >Unfortunately, clients may not all be simultaneously available for FL training or testing [44]; they may have heterogeneous data distributions and system capabilities [19,38]; and including too many may lead to wasted work and suboptimal performance [19] (§2).
-Consequently, a fundamental problem in practical FL is the *selection of a “good” subset of clients as participants*, where each participant locally processes its own data, and only their results are collected and aggregated at a (logically) centralized coordinator.
+  >Consequently, a fundamental problem in practical FL is the *selection of a “good” subset of clients as participants*, where each participant locally processes its own data, and only their results are collected and aggregated at a (logically) centralized coordinator.

 - Oort is available at https://github.com/SymbioticLab/Oort
   >- This repo is outdated and no longer actively maintained.
 Instead, Oort has been merged as part of [FedScale](https://github.com/SymbioticLab/FedScale), a diverse set of challenging and realistic FL benchmark.
 Please try it!